mmphego/mmphego.github.io/_posts/2021-02-07-How-to-fork-a-subdirectory-of-repo-as-a-different-repo-on-GitHub.md

 git checkout fork-src-dir
 ```

-You now have a "fork" of the `/mmphego/src` subdirectory.
+You now have a "fork" of the `src` subdirectory.

 # Reference